Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: The chord absorbing step

-The next lemma asserts that we can find a blow up of the cycle $C$ and of the universal walk $U'$ within a universal system, so that each edge of $C$ corresponds to a graph which is both regular and superregular and each edge of $U'$ corresponds to a regular graph.
+The next lemma asserts that we can find a blow-up of the cycle $C$ and of the universal subcluster walk $U'$ within a setup, \COMMENT{Previously the lemma was stated for universal systems rather than setups.
+But we can use it in the 1-factorization if we have it for setups (and we don't need universal systems here).} so that each edge of $C$ corresponds to a graph which is both regular and superregular and each edge of $U'$ corresponds to a regular graph.